 The comparisons to the reference station data presented above indicate that the buoy has collected data of good quality for winds and waves.
 The Seawatch Wind Lidar buoy has transmitted data almost continuously during the month.
-There are a few short gaps in the Lidar data with a duration of 1 hour or less where the received data are replaced by the "missing data" flag at all heights.
-Due to the gaps it took 30.820 days to collect 30.5 days of good wind profile data.
+There are a few short gaps in the Lidar data where the received data are replaced by the "missing data" flag at all heights.
+Due to the gaps it took 30.826 days to collect 30.5 days of good wind profile data.